rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 ## Finding Aid Edits (required)
 *This step can take place on any computer in any operating system.*

-[2026 note: Add step for creating DO records and replace details with links to CS manual sections where appropriate so instructions are less fragmented and easier to maintain.]
+[2026 note: Replace details with links to CS manual sections where appropriate so instructions are less fragmented and easier to maintain.]

 Add or updating the following fields in the resource record:
 1. *Extent:* at end have “[MB/GB amount] born-digital material ([# files])